cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 Using `HTMLRewriter`, we'll take this page and parse the HTML.
 When we find a `data-i18n-key`, we'll look up an internal `strings` object, using `data-i18n-key` to find a matching key, and retrieve the string translation.
 With `HTMLRewriter`, it's super easy to _query_ elements, for instance, to find a data attribute, but as the name suggests, we can also _rewrite_ elements: taking a translated string and directly inserting it into the HTML.

-Finally, it's shockingly easy to introduce one more cool feature into this project: based on the `CF-IPCountry` header, which is passed into every request by Cloudflare's network, we can set the translation language per-request, allowing users from around the world to see a locally-relevant and translated page.
+Finally, it's shockingly easy to introduce one more cool feature into this project: based on the `Accept-Language` header, which exists on incoming requests, we can set the translation language per-request, allowing users from around the world to see a locally-relevant and translated page.
 Neat!

 ## Using the HTML Rewriter